Facebook Instagram Youtube Twitter

 • Material of turbine blading.
 For gas turbines, the turbine blades are often the limiting component.
 The highest temperature in the cycle occurs at the end of the combustion process, and it is limited by the maximum temperature that the turbine blades can withstand.
 As usual, metallurgical considerations (about 1700 K) place an upper limits on thermal efficiency.
 Therefore turbine blades often use exotic materials like superalloys and many different methods of cooling, such as internal air channels, boundary layer cooling, and thermal barrier coatings.
 The development of superalloys in the 1940s and new processing methods such as vacuum induction melting in the 1950s greatly increased the temperature capability of turbine blades.
 Modern turbine blades often use nickel-based superalloys that incorporate chromium, cobalt, and rhenium.

 • Steam turbine blades are not exposed to such high temperatures, but they must withstand an operation with two-phase fluid.
 High content of water droplets can cause the rapid impingement and erosion of the blades which occurs when condensed water is blasted onto the blades.
 To prevent this, for example, condensate drains are installed in the steam piping leading to the turbine.
 Another challenge for engineers is the design of blades of the last stage of LP turbine.
-These blades must be (due to high specific volume of steam) very long, which induces enormous centrifugal forces during operation.
+These blades must be (due to high thermodynamics/thermodynamic-properties/what-is-specific-volume/”>specific volume of steam) very long, which induces enormous centrifugal forces during operation.
 Therefore, turbine blades are subjected to stress from centrifugal force (turbine stages can rotate at tens of thousands of revolutions per minute (RPM), but usually at 1800 RPM) and fluid forces that can cause fracture, yielding, or creep failures.

 Material Problems of Turbines